 The infrequency of these blogs will probably continue from now on but I don't want to say how irregular as it could be anything from two weeks to two months so I'll sign off by saying, see you in the next one whenever it appears.
 Don't forget, though, that you can keep up-to-date with me on twitter and youtube.

-If you are looking for clarinet or saxophone lessons near you, or a music theory, music production, or music composition teacher near you, I offer face-to-face music lessons in Wells, UK and online music lessons to anyone worldwide.
-I also have 1000+ royalty-free stock music production tracks available to buy and am available for hire for original music compositions.
+If you are looking for clarinet lessons or a saxophone teacher near you, I offer face-to-face music lessons in Wells, UK and online music lessons to anyone worldwide.
+I have 1000+ royalty-free stock music production tracks available to buy and am available for hire for original music compositions.
 Feel free to get in touch!